 Introduction

-In the world of poker strategy, one concept that has garnered huge attention and debate among players is the Game Theory Optimal (GTO) strategy.
+In the poker strategy world, one concept that has garnered huge attention and debate among players is the Game Theory Optimal (GTO) strategy.
 This strategy represents a theoretical framework for making decisions in poker that aims to be unexploitable by opponents.

 What is Poker GTO?